About the Inn

 Tricia has 15 years in public education as a high school choral director and at least that many teaching private piano lessons.
 She has played the piano for more than twenty high school musical productions as well as several professional theater companies.
 As the innkeeper at the Reynolds Mansion, you may hear her play classical music in the afternoons.
 Tricia also loves to host music events such as chamber music recitals.

 Mike is a retired police officer.
 Having spent his 22-year career in both New York City and Nassau County on Long Island, he was ready for the laid-back atmosphere of Central Pennsylvania.
 After he retired, he started a handyman/construction business that was more successful than he anticipated and kept him working more than when he was as a police officer.
-Mike has always been a great cook and enjoys the challenge of cooking for sixteen hungry football fans in his role of innkeeper.
+Mike has always been a great cook and enjoys the challenge of cooking for twenty hungry football fans in his role of innkeeper.
 Tricia and Mike were selected as “Innkeepers of the Year 2012” by the PA Tourism & Lodging Association

 Food, Friends, and Family